 For most of us, success depends on the interaction with other human beings.
-S2S is a simple model that can help you be more successful.
+S2S is a simple method that can help you be more successful.
 I’ll show you how.

 If you’re anything like me, you depend on collaboration with other people to get things done and to be successful in the longterm.
 Only a few select individuals can continuously suck at collaboration and still succeed in life (and I’m not one of them 😉).